 197 Commonwealth is located on the north side of Commonwealth, between Exeter and Fairfield, with 19 Exeter to the east and 199 Commonwealth to the west.

-197 Commonwealth was designed by Rotch and Tilden, architects, and built by Woodbury and Leighton in 1881-1882 as the home of Dr. Thomas Morgan Rotch, a pediatrician and professor, and his wife Helen (Rotch) Rotch.
-They previously had lived at 77 Marlborough.
-Thomas Rotch is shown as the owner on the original building permit application, dated October 28, 1881, and on the 1883, 1888, 1898, 1908, and 1912 Bromley maps.
+197 Commonwealth was designed by Rotch and Tilden, architects, and built in 1881-1882 by Woodbury & Leighton, masons, as the home of Dr. Thomas Morgan Rotch, a pediatrician and professor at Harvard Medical School, and his wife Helen (Rotch) Rotch.
+Thomas Rotch is shown as the owner on the original building permit application, dated October 28, 1881.

 Thomas and Helen Rotch were first cousins, and Arthur Rotch, the architect of 197 Commonwealth, was first cousin to both of them: his father, Benjamin Smith Rotch, was the brother of Thomas Rotch’s father, Rodman Rotch, and of Helen Rotch’s father, William James Rotch.

 Thomas Rotch purchased the land for 197 Commonwealth on May 19, 1881, from Dr. Henry Cecil Haven.
 It was the western half of a 56 foot wide lot that Dr. Haven had purchased from the Commonwealth of Massachusetts on May 9, 1881.